Management Tip of the Day: Stop trying to delight

-BOSTON (Reuters) - Customers mostly don’t want to be “delighted” in some contrived manner, but instead want quick responses and solutions to their problems, says Harvard Business Review.
+BOSTON, April 20 (Reuters) - Customers mostly don’t want to be “delighted” in some contrived mannter, but instead want quick responses and solutions to their problems, says Harvard Business Review.

 The Management Tip of the Day offers quick, practical management tips and ideas from Harvard Business Review and HBR.org (www.hbr.org).
 Any opinions expressed are not endorsed by Reuters.